Artis-M/Blazor-Client/README.md

 - Add a option to delete a product.
 - Add/Remove quantity to a product.
 - Edit name of an product.
+- Orders page where orders can be accepted or canceled.

 To be added:

   - Generate unique tokens with expiry
-  - Add a orders page where orders can be completed or canceled.
   - Fix the CSS and make the UI more efficent.